xentoshi/ZkChat-Pay/README.md

 Decentralised ZK messaging with Defi Features X Fund the best Public Good Projects with Zk.

-Project where the users would be easily able to chat with other users and send them money through zk .
+Project where the users would be easily able to Fund the Public goods proposals while inquire about the project through zk chat & fund them money through zk .

 Features:-